Index Database

 ## Description

-A searchable web index of remote sensing indices (e.g. metrics for things like vegetation health, land use, water stress) that allows users to search for relevant satellite sensors for a given application.
+A searchable web database of remote sensing indices (e.g. metrics for things like vegetation health, land use, water stress) that allows users to search for relevant satellite sensors for a given application.
 This search may also be inverted, listing the indices it's possible to calculate from a given remote sensing dataset.
-The index also links different indices to their respective applications, providing references to academic literature demonstrating their usage.
+The database also links different indices to their respective applications, providing references to academic literature demonstrating their usage.

 ## Cost